 Meet Hidden Champions, 22 select Styrian small and medium businesses have the chance to present themselves as employers to students and graduates at TU Graz or the University of Graz.

-This year, the fair will take place at TU Graz:
+This year, the fair will take place at the University of Graz:

-Information about the programme and the participating companies at Meet Hidden Champions 2018.
+Information on the programm and the participating companies (in German): Meet Hidden Champions 2019

 Presentation of the certificate: from left to right: Andreas Starzacher, head of the KWF section for technology; Sandra Venus, managing director of KWF; Christoph Adametz, TU Graz (recipient of the award) and Erhard Juritsch, managing director of KWF